19hours/sg-statutes/Acts/Income Tax Act.md

 (b) for the year of assessment 2005 and subsequent years of assessment from —

-(i) the operation outside the limits of the port of Singapore of any dredger, seismic ship or any vessel used for offshore oil or gas activity; and
+(i) the operation outside the limits of the port of Singapore of any dredger, seismic ship or any ship used for offshore oil or gas activity; and

+[Act 2 of 2016 wef 11/04/2016]

-(ii) the charter of any foreign dredger, foreign seismic ship, or any foreign vessel used for offshore oil or gas activity to any person where such dredger, seismic ship or vessel is used by the person for his operation outside the limits of the port of Singapore;
+(ii) the charter of any foreign dredger, foreign seismic ship, or any foreign ship used for offshore oil or gas activity to any person where such dredger, seismic ship or ship is used by the person for his operation outside the limits of the port of Singapore;

+[Act 2 of 2016 wef 11/04/2016]

 (c) for the year of assessment 2003 and subsequent years of assessment from —